 2017.
 Denisa Kostovicova and Aude Bicquelet.
-‘Norm contestation and reconciliation: evidence from a regional transitional justice process in the Balkans’ (accepted) Ethnic and Racial Studies.
+‘Norm contestation and reconciliation: evidence from a regional transitional justice process in the Balkans’ Ethnic and Racial Studies (online version).

 2017.
 Aude Bicquelet and Helen Addison.
 ‘Are Discretionary Referendums on EU Integration becoming ‘Politically Obligatory?’
 The case of France and the United Kingdom’ Parliamentary Affairs (online version).

 2017.
 Meghana Vagwala , Aude Bicquelet , Gabija Didziokaite and Ilina Singh.
 ‘Towards a Moral Ecology of Pharmacological Cognitive Enhancement in British Universities’ Neuroethics (10:3).